ethers-io/documentation/source/ethers.js/source/api-advanced.rst

 :sup:`prototype` **. derivePath** ( path ) |nbsp| :sup:`=>` |nbsp| :sup:`HDNode`
     Derive the path from this node.
 Path is slash (**/**) delimited path components.
-    The first component may be "m" for master (which enforces the starting node is infact a master node) and each subsequent path component should be a positive integer (up to 31 bits), which can optionally include an apostrophe (**'**) to indicate hardened derivation for that path components.
+    The first component may be "m" for master (which enforces the starting node is in fact a master node) and each subsequent path component should be a positive integer (up to 31 bits), which can optionally include an apostrophe (**'**) to indicate hardened derivation for that path components.
 See below for some examples.